lucky143214/Complaint-register-management-system/README.md

 # Online Complaint Registration and Management System

 ## Overview
-This project is an **Online Complaint Registration and Management System** developed using the **MERN** stack (MongoDB, Express.js, React.js, Node.js) for the **Naan Mudhalvan** initiative.
+This project is an **Online Complaint Registration and Management System** developed using the **MERN** stack (MongoDB, Express.js, React.js, Node.js) for the **Tangila Durga Rao** initiative.
 The system allows users to register complaints, track their status, and manage them efficiently.
 It also incorporates role-based access control to ensure different user roles (like Admin, User, and agent) have appropriate permissions and functionalities.

 ## Features
 - **Role-Based Access Control**: Different user roles, such as Admin, User, and Agent, with specific permissions.